-AO Research Institute Davos, 7270 Davos, Switzerland
+AO Research Institute Davos, Davos, Switzerland

-Division of Anatomy, Center for Anatomy and Cell Biology, Medical University of Vienna, Vienna, Austria
+Division of macroscopical and clinical Anatomy, Medical University of Graz, Graz, Austria

 Introduction

 High-resolution peripheral quantitative computed tomography (HR-pQCT) based homogenized finite element (hFE) analysis allows accurate prediction of stiffness and strength of the distal radius and tibia [1].
 Despite the capacity of hFE to predict structural properties, it remains unclear if the homogenization scheme is able to capture high-strain localizations i.e. actual fracture zones [2].
 Therefore, the objective of this study is to investigate the compressive post-yield behavior of the distal tibia and to compare hFE predictions with experimental tests by both qualitative and quantitative means.